gomerudo/auto-ml/docs/source/index.rst

 Welcome to auto-ml's documentation!
 ===================================

-This is the official documentation for the auto-ml solution an Automated Machine Learning solution in Python.
+This is the official documentation for our Automated Machine Learning solution in Python.

-This package has been developed by students of the Eindhoven University of Technology (TU/e) for `Achmea <https://www.achmea.nl>`_’s internal use as part of our internship program, but it is also shared Open Source `via github <https://github.com/gomerudo/auto-ml>`_ as agreed for all parts.
+This package has been developed by students of the Eindhoven University of Technology (TU/e) for `Achmea <https://www.achmea.nl>`_’s internal use as part of an internship program, but it is also shared Open Source `via github <https://github.com/gomerudo/auto-ml>`_ as agreed by all parts.

 The package is intended to assist the Data Scientists to solve classification (and possibly regression) problems by automatically finding pipelines that include pre-processing, feature engineering and classification/regression models for a given dataset.
+This tool does not implement a new algorithm from scratch to come up with a solution, but instead it tries to gather the most relevant features from well known approaches that have proved efficient so that a usable framework can assist Data Scientsts.

 In more detail, our solution makes use of the pre-learned meta-knowledge acquired by `auto-sklearn <https://github.com/automl/auto-sklearn>`_ to find